moderndatacompany/dataos.info/docs/learn_new/dp_foundations2_learn_track/deploy_dp_cli/index.md

 # Deploying your Data Product on DataOS

 !!! info "Overview"
-    After setting up the essential YAML files — the Bundle YAML, Data Product Specification YAML, and Lens YAMLs — the final step is to deploy your data product on the Data Product Hub.
+    After setting up the essential YAML files — the Bundle YAML, Data Product Specification YAML, and Lens YAMLs — the final step is to deploy your Data Product on the Data Product Hub.
 This process makes your product available for discovery and consumption within your organization.
 The deployment involves resource instantiation and metadata registration.

 ## 📘 Scenario

-Imagine you've built a source-aligned data product called retaildata that delivers curated customer, product, and sales data.
+Imagine you've built a source-aligned Data Product called retaildata that delivers curated customer, product, and sales data.
 You’ve already created the necessary configuration files—now it’s time to deploy it using the DataOS CLI.

 ## Deploying Data Product